quanteda/spacyr/index.md

       - For Windows, you need to run R as an administrator to make installation work properly.
-To do so, right click the RStudio (or R desktop icon) and select “Run as administrator” when launching R.
+To do so, right click the RStudio icon (or R desktop icon) and select “Run as administrator” when launching R.

       - To install spaCy, you can simply run